XavierWww/Encryption-Calculator/An Encryption Calculator/README.md

 - additional/encryption.js 		implements two encryption algorithm: DES and RC4.

 ### About my program
-You only need need to click "CN007.html" and input plaintext and key to verify the result of ciphertext (Recommend using "Chrome").
+You only need to click "CN007.html" and input plaintext and key to verify the result of ciphertext (Recommend using "Chrome").

 ### Vedio demo
 In order to avoid that you can not open the page and check the result, I upload a video demo to show my "Encryption Calculator".
 You can find a mp4 vedeio and watch it.